 If there are duplicate lines with the same PIT tag code produced by the first trace query, I will generally try to identify the source of the duplication as it can also be a sign of some error in the database.
 If you are confident that there are no sources of duplication other than multiple observations of a fish at one site (no multiplying through some database operation), then the detection/no detection information included in the analysis is still valid.
 Queries can be designed in Access to reduce the results to 1 or 0.
 Simpler workarounds include cutting and pasting of the results of the second query into an excel spreadsheet and using sort and editing procedures to manually change all the non-zero observations into values equal to 1.
 It is then very simple to produce the total numbers of observations per dam, and calculate the reach survival.

 As noted before the issue most likely to produce errors in survival estimates is multiple lines with the same PIT tag code.
 Access includes a detect duplicates query, this can be used to detect duplicates in any table or the results of queries.
 Data tables may have duplicates because of updates that overlap the current data in the query in time.
 Checking for duplicates after updates is a good practice to avoid this error.
 Using this function to check summary queries that still include PIT tag codes is a good practice to detect and correct this potential error.
-Exc includes a eliminate duplicates function that can be used to detect errors after data is transferred.
+Excel includes a eliminate duplicates function that can be used to detect errors after data is transferred.
 I suggest copying the total list of PIT tags and then applying the detect errors to that list.
 Excel will report if any errors were detected.

 The end product of the Access process is a number of observations for each dam in the CRS for a particular migration year.
 For Snake River ESU/DPS (except Sockeye) separate results are provided for fish that migrated in-river or were transported as smolts.